 As you’re aware, inside an RV any cell signal is impeded by the RV’s exterior shell that surrounds you.
 It’s usually difficult to get cell signals into or out of an RV.
 That’s why a cell signal booster is an important component of RV Wifi coverage.
 We need to get the cell signal from outside into the RV, so your hotspot or smart phone can turn it into Wifi.

 Depending on the available cell signal, a hotspot will typically provide enough coverage area for an entire RV.
-And of course cell signal won’t be a problem, right, because (shameless product plug!) your RV will have a weBoost cell signal booster to ensure strong, reliable mobile coverage.
+And of course cell signal won’t be a problem, right, because (shameless product plug!) your RV will have a weBoost RV cell phone booster to ensure strong, reliable mobile coverage.

 Need to boost the cell signal in your RV?
 Click below for options!